For Newcastle see: https://newcastleareas.wordpress.com/homelessness/homelessness-in-newcastle/

 What do we mean by homeless?

 It should be noted that the way homelessness is dealt with differs in the devolved nations; the housing legislation is different and statistics gathered not be directly comparable.
-Scotland has adopted a ‘housing options’ policy and Wales introduced prevention based legislation in 2014; neither use ‘priority need’ criteria (GB Housing Monitor April 2016).
-However the use of priority need criteria has been challenged in the form of the Homelessness Reduction Bill 2016-17 and a switch to an emphasis on prevention is promised in England.
+Scotland has adopted a ‘housing options’ policy and Wales introduced prevention based legislation in 2014; neither use ‘priority need’ criteria (Homelessness Monitor reports).
+The changes in Wales have been shown to have a positive impact [JRF Homelessness Monitor Wales Sep 2017].
+However the use of priority need criteria has been challenged in the form of the Homelessness Reduction Act 2017 and a switch to an emphasis on prevention is promised in England from April 2018.

 Homelessness in England

 “A ‘main homelessness duty’ is owed where the authority is satisfied that the applicant is eligible for assistance, unintentionally homeless and falls within a specified priority need group.
 Such statutorily homeless households are referred to as ‘acceptances’.
 The ‘priority need groups’ include households with dependent children or a pregnant woman and people who are vulnerable in some way…” Government guidance on homelessness data for England (Jan 2014)

 The Government at Westminster does recognise homelessness in England as a growing problem and announced an initiative in October 2016 to help prevent people becoming homeless.
 A network of Homelessness Prevention Trailblazer areas are to develop innovative approaches to prevent homelessness drawing on a £50m fund; early adopters are Greater Manchester, Newcastle and Southwark councils (HM Govt Homelessness Prevention Programme 21 Dec 2016).